-The purpose of this policy is to provide for compliance with federal and state law and regulation and university policy governing the security and confidentiality of electronic information.
+The purpose of this policy is to provide for compliance with federal and state law and regulations and university policy governing the security and confidentiality of Institutional Information.

-The policies and procedures that regulate Authorized Users’ ability or means necessary to read, write, modify, or communicate data or information or otherwise use any Electronic Information Resource (EIR).
+The policies and procedures that regulate Authorized Users’ ability or means necessary to read, write, modify, or communicate data or information or otherwise use any Institutional Information.

-Any UCSF faculty, staff, student, or other individual affiliated with UCSF who has been granted authorization to access an Electronic Information Resource or invokes or accesses an Electronic Information Resource for the purpose of performing his or her job duties or other functions directly related to his or her affiliation with UCSF.
-The authorization granted is for a specific level of access to the Electronic Information Resource in accordance with University policy.
+Any UCSF faculty, staff, student, or other individual affiliated with UCSF who has been granted authorization to access or invoke Institutional Information for the purpose of performing their job duties or other functions directly related to their affiliation with UCSF.
+The authorization granted is for a specific level of access to the Institutional Information in accordance with University policy.
 An example of an Authorized User is someone who handles business transactions and performs data entry into a business application or someone who gathers information from an application or data source for the purposes of analysis and management reporting.

-Unauthorized (actual or suspected) access, use, disclosure, modification, or destruction of an Electronic Information Resource in violation of University policy.
+Unauthorized (actual or suspected) access, use, disclosure, modification, or destruction of Institutional Information in violation of University policy.

-The UCSF Data Classification Standard defines categories according to their unique protective requirements and provides guidance for identifying appropriate users or recipients.
+A term that broadly describes all data and information created, received and/or collected by UC.
+The UCSF Data Classification Standard (Addendum F) defines categories according to their unique protective requirements and provides guidance for identifying appropriate users or recipients.
 UCSF departments and units should determine in advance the extent to which information should be disclosed to specific users.
 Determinations should be made based on the nature of the content and the duties of department employees.

-The attempted or successful unauthorized access, use, disclosure, modification, or destruction of an Electronic Information Resource in violation of University policies.
+The attempted or successful unauthorized access, use, disclosure, modification, or destruction of Institutional Information in violation of University policies.

 Any action by an individual or application that may result in a security incident and compromise the confidentiality, integrity, or availability of data.
-Threats that could breach confidentially include, but are not limited to, unauthorized intrusions, malicious misuse, inadvertent compromise, viruses, or the loss or theft of a computing device that contains restricted or sensitive information, or any incident in which a user either directly or by using a program performs functions for which they do not have authorization.
+Threats that could breach confidentially include, but are not limited to, unauthorized intrusions, malicious misuse, inadvertent compromise, malware, the loss or theft of a computing device that contains Institutional Information, or any incident in which a user either directly or through technology performs functions for which they are not authorized.

-UCSF students, faculty, staff, and others affiliated with the University (including those in program, contract, or license relationships with the University) who need to access restricted or sensitive information and have authorization to use University Electronic Information Resources and services for purposes in accordance with The Electronic Communications Policy, Section III.D, Allowable Uses.
-(See Authorized User)
+UCSF students, faculty, staff, and others affiliated with the University (including those in program, contract, or license relationships with the University) who need to access and are authorized to use Institutional Information and IT Resources for purposes in accordance with the Electronic Communications Policy, Section III.D, Allowable Uses.

-UCSF will protect the confidentiality, integrity, and availability of restricted or sensitive information, when such information is created, received, transmitted, and/or stored in any medium, including electronic or paper format, and will ensure that the handling of such information is consistent with federal and state laws and regulations and university policies.
+UCSF will protect the confidentiality, integrity, and availability of Institutional Information when such information is created, received, transmitted, and/or stored in any medium, including electronic or paper format, and will ensure that the handling of such information is consistent with federal and state laws and regulations and University policies.